maxeckel/livewire-editorjs/README.md

 ### Security

-If you discover any security related issues, please email max.eckel@outlook.de instead of using the issue tracker.
+If you discover any security related issues, please email security@max-eckel.dev instead of using the issue tracker.

 ## Credits